 • Considering all this, it should be no surprise that getting good search rankings takes time.
 The only way to guarantee immediate high rankings is to PAY for sponsored links, through expensive programs like Google Ads, but that’s not what we’re talking about here.
 Organic rankings take time to develop – months or even years.

 • It’s generally easier to rank well for more specific search terms.
 Unless you have a common name like “Mike Smith”, your site should show up fairly quickly near the top of the results when people search your name.
-On the other hand, you’ll probably never show up in very general search terms like “photography”, because in that case you’re competing with millions of relevant sites, many of which already have far higher page rankings.
+On the other hand, you’ll probably never show up in very general single search terms like “photography”, because in that case you’re competing with millions of relevant sites, many of which already have far higher page rankings.

 Search Engine Optimized Code

 WideRange Galleries websites are VERY search engine friendly.
 Coding for SEO is a high priority for me, and I keep myself informed and up to date with the latest in SEO best coding practices.
 Here are a few examples of technical SEO features that are incorporated into the WideRange Galleries websites:

 • All pages get their own meta titles and descriptions.
 This means that when your pages show up in the search engine results, each page link is displayed with its own relevant title and descriptive paragraph.

 • All pages get their own custom URLs using a system of URL rewriting, leading to clean, concise, legible, and relevant page addresses.